Wie man das perfekte Kopfkissen auswählt

 6. Chemistry

-That means, here are some general guidelines:
+That said, here are some general guidelines:

-"Don't ignore your pillow!
-It is such an important element of your sleep environment, and having the right one under your head can lead to more comfortable, restful nights.
-And if you still can't decide, just try the pillow I sleep on!"
+Don't ignore your pillow!
+It is such an important element of your sleep environment, and having the right one under your head can lead to more comfortable, more restful nights.
+And if you still can't decide, just try the pillow I sleep on!

-Our neck pillows for side sleepers provide optimal support for the head, neck, and spine, promote spinal alignment and breathing for a cozy and restful sleep experience.
+Our neck pillows for side sleepers offer optimal support for the head, neck, and spine, promote spinal alignment and breathing for a cozy and restful sleep experience.

 suitable neck pillows

-Back sleepers
+Back Sleepers

-Sleeping on your back promotes the natural alignment of the spine.
-Our neck pillows for back sleepers provide gentle adaptability and contoured support for restful sleep comfort.
+Back sleeping promotes the natural alignment of the spine.
+Our neck pillows for back sleepers offer gentle adaptability and contoured support for restful sleep comfort.

 suitable neck pillows

-Stomach sleepers
+Stomach Sleepers

-Sleeping on your stomach may be the preferred position for some, and we have the solution.
-Our neck pillows for stomach sleepers provide gentle support to keep the neck in a comfortable position.
+Sleeping on the stomach can be the preferred position for some, and we have the solution.
+Our neck pillows for stomach sleepers offer gentle support to keep the neck in a comfortable position.

 Suitable neck pillows